9 examples to inspire your next annual report

 Habitat for Humanity (2020)

 This year-end report also stands out for its structure.
-The Habitat team have flipped the standard annual report design inside out.
+The Habitat team flipped the standard annual report design inside out.
 Instead of starting with information about the organisation, each section of the report tells the story of someone who has worked with or benefited from the non-profit, with each story then linked to a specific goal or programme.

 Screenshots from the Habitat for Humanity annual report on several devices and screens